manelpuig/rUBot_mecanum_ws/Documentation/00_ROS_setup.md

 ![](./Images/00_Docker/ROBIO_Ros1.png)
 You will have 2GB Virtual machine with Ubuntu 20 and ROS Noetic installed for free!!

+### **4.2.
+Virtual machine with ROS**
+You can always install a ROS virtual machine with Virtual Box for MAC
+- Download Virtual Box for macOS systems (https://www.virtualbox.org/wiki/Downloads)
+- Install Virtual Box in your computer
+- Download the ROS virtual machine in this link:
+- and Add this ROS virtual machine choosing file-->Import appliance (and follow instructions)

+You will have a ready to use ROS environment

 ## **5. Software install within Ubuntu Image**

-One you have ubuntu image working properly, mainly for MAC users, you can inatall SW based on Ubuntu:
+Once you have ubuntu image working properly, mainly for MAC users, you can install SW based on Ubuntu:

 ### **5.1. roboDK**
 Mainly for MAC users, you can install roboDK: